vackosar/vackosar.github.io/_posts/2018-10-04-Our-Presentation-At-Spark-N-AI-Summit.md

 layout: post
 title: "Our Presentation At Spark N AI Summit"
 date: 2018-10-04
+description: Me and Marek Novotny had opportunity to present our POC and future plans for Spark Structured Streaming data lineage.
 ---

-Me and Marek Novotny had opportunity to present our POC and future plans for Spark Structured Streaming data lineage.
 Presentation page can be found [here](https://databricks.com/session/spline-data-lineage-for-spark-structure-streaming).

 ## Video and Photos:
 The video is available [here](https://youtu.be/953PcioD6tk).